 At all stages of the formal procedure, decisions on what action will be taken will be made by people who are trained to make those decisions.
 In deciding what, if any, action to take, X College will need to consider a variety of relevant factors including, for example: the evidence which is available to support an allegation of misconduct; any admission of responsibility by the person against whom the complaint has been made; the limitations of the College’s internal procedure in terms of obtaining and assessing evidence; and the need to safeguard the rights of both parties.

 Bringing a complaint under the College’s procedure does not prevent the Complainant from reporting the matter to the Police at any time.
-If the matter is being dealt with under the criminal process then the College will normally suspend any action under its procedure, but may take precautionary action to ensure that a full and proper investigation can be carried out and/or to protect the Complainant, Respondent or others while the matter is being dealt with.
+If the matter is being dealt with under the criminal process, the College will normally suspend any action under its procedure, but may take precautionary action to ensure that a full and proper investigation can be carried out and/or to protect the Complainant, Respondent or others while the matter is being dealt with.
 Any precautionary measures are not intended to be punitive and do not make any assumptions about the merits of the complaint.

 In reaching a decision on what action, if any, to take, X College may seek legal advice at any point in the process.

-should make their complaint in writing to the Senior Tutor setting out details of the events that form the basis of the complaint, together with any evidence and, if appropriate, information on any attempts that have been made to resolve the matter informally.
-The complaint should normally be made within three months of the occurrence of the events which are the subject of the complaint.
-Otherwise, a student should provide the reason why they have waited until now to raise a complaint.
+Complainants should make their complaint in writing to the Senior Tutor setting out details of the events that form the basis of the complaint, together with any evidence and, if appropriate, information on any attempts that have been made to resolve the matter informally.

 The Senior Tutor will give initial consideration to the complaint before a decision is made on whether it will be referred for investigation.
-Some cases may not be referred for investigation, but instead the Complainant will be asked to seek alternative resolution of the matter, with support from their Tutor or other member of the College, or recommended to raise the complaint under the University’s procedures.
-The complaint may be dismissed or rejected because it does not fall under the scope of the College’s procedure (see Appendix
+Some cases may not be referred for investigation, but instead the Complainant will be asked to seek alternative resolution of the matter, with support from their Tutor or another member of the College, or recommended to raise the complaint under the University’s procedures.
+The complaint may be dismissed or rejected because it does not fall under the scope of the College’s procedure (see Appendix B).

 The Complainant will normally be told the outcome of this initial consideration within 10 working days of submitting their complaint.